fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://github.com/0xsha/ChainWalker">-ChainWalker is a smart contract scraper which uses RCP/IPC calls to extract the information</a>

 <a href="https://github.com/blockthreat/blocksec-ctfs">-Blocksec CTFs - A curated list of blockchain security Wargames, Challenges, and Capture the Flag (CTF) competitions and solution writeups</a>

+<a href="https://blog.includesecurity.com/2022/07/hunting-for-mass-assignment-vulnerabilities-using-github-codesearch-and-grep-app/">-Hunting For Mass Assignment Vulnerabilities Using GitHub CodeSearch and grep.app</a>

 # Cheat-Sheets for Cybersecurity